AVO proceedings involving children

 the accommodation needs of all parties, particularly the protected person and any children.

-Section 38(2) requires the court to extend the operation of any order made to include any children with whom the PINOP has a domestic relationship.
-If a court decides not to do this, it must give reasons for not doing so: s 38(3).
+The court must extend the operation of any AVO to include any children with whom the PINOP has a domestic relationship: s 38(2).
+The court is not required to comply with s 38(2) if satisfied there are good reasons for not doing so and gives the reasons: s 38(3).

 Variation of family law orders

-Section 68R(3) sets out limits on the court’s power.
-It may not alter an existing family law order unless also making or varying an interim or final family violence order, and must have material before it that was not before the court that made the family law order or injunction.
+Section 68R(3) Family Law Act (Cth) limits the court’s power.
+The court may not alter an existing family law order or injunction unless also making or varying an interim or final family violence order, and must have material before it that was not before the court that made the family law order or injunction.

 The court’s jurisdiction derives from s 69J Family Law Act.